 Research shows that many people improve with CBT after 3-6 months of weekly therapy (12-24 sessions), though this is highly dependent on the individual.
 Some need less time, while others need a year or more.
 Length of treatment depends on several factors, including willingness of the client to make changes, skills practice outside of session, level of complexity, severity of problems, frequency of appointments, ongoing stressors, and if the client would like to work on additional goals past the initial presenting issues.
 Treatment is time-limited, goals-focused, and involves active work.
 Our goal is to teach you to become your own therapist so that you don't have to be in treatment long term.

 Appointments are scheduled at a weekly frequency until we have achieved significant progress and are ready to begin reducing the frequency of appointments as we near the end of treatment.
-For clients desiring semi-weekly appointments to start, we will discuss if this is appropriate for you, but generally it is required to schedule weekly for at least the first 1-2 months for momentum and progress.
+For clients desiring semi-weekly appointments to start, we will discuss if this is appropriate for you, but generally we begin with weekly appointments for at least the first 1-2 months to obtain momentum and progress.
 There is very limited availability for semi-weekly slots at any given time, particularly for those who are towards the beginning/middle of treatment.

 Client appointments are Monday through Thursday, 10 am to 3 pm EST. Please be mindful of time zone differences.